e-picas/wp-basic-bootstrap/docs/WP_THEME_MANUAL.md

 :   A gallery of images.
 Post will likely contain a gallery shortcode and will have image attachments.

 link
 :   A link to another site.
-Themes may wish to use the first <a href=””> tag in the post content as the external link
+Themes may wish to use the first <a href=""> tag in the post content as the external link
     for that post.
 An alternative approach could be if the post consists only of a URL, then that will be the URL and the title (post_title) will be the name attached to the anchor for it.